ylxmf2005/Banquet-Management-System/README.md

 It's similar to [Create New Banquet](#1-create-new-banquet).

 Additional Note:
+- BIN cannot be modified.
 - If you change a banquet's status from available to unavailable, any existing registrations for that banquet will remain unaffected.
 Attendees already registered will not be automatically removed.
+- You can still modify the banquet information even if there are existing registrations, but
-- It is not recommended to modify a dish name that attendees have already selected in their registrations.
-If you need to make such changes, ensure you notify the attendees to reselect their meal or update the registrations manually via the Registration Management Tab.
+  - it is not recommended to modify a dish name that attendees have already selected in their registrations (the participant's originally selected dish will be overwritten by the new one.).
+If you need to make such changes, you'd better to notify the attendees to reselect their meal or update the registrations manually via the Registration Management Tab.
+  - it is not recommended to adjust the quota to a number smaller than the current number of registrations.
+The database does not restrict this action, as administrators may manually delete registrations under unavoidable circumstances.

 #### 4. Delete